flesueur/mi-lxc/README.md

 Features :

-* Containers run up-to-date Debian Stretch
+* Containers run up-to-date Debian Buster or Alpine Linux
 * The infrastructure-as-code principle allows for easy management, deployment and evolution along time
 * The infrastructure is built by final users on their own PC
-* Every container also have access to the real internet (software installation)
+* Every container also have access to the real internet (for software installation)
 * Containers provide shell access as well as X11 interface

 The example network is composed of :

 * some transit/ISP routed through BGP to simulate a core network
-* an alternative DNS root, allowing to resolve real TLD + a custom ".milxc" TLD (the .milxc registry is maintained inside MI-LXC)
+* an alternative DNS root, allowing to resolve real TLDs + a custom ".milxc" TLD (the .milxc registry is maintained inside MI-LXC)
 * some residential ISP clients (hacker and a random PC), using mail adresses \@isp-a.milxc
 * a target organization, owning its own AS number, running classical services (HTTP, mail, DNS, filer, NIS, clients, etc.) for target.milxc domain

 A few things you can do and observe :

-* You can http `dmz.target.milxc` from `hacker`.
+* You can http `dmz.target.milxc` from `isp-a-hacker`.
 Packets will go through the core BGP network, where you should be able to observe them or alter the routes
-* You can query the DNS entry `smtp.target.milxc` from `hacker`. `hacker` will ask the resolver at `isp-a-infra`, which will recursively resolve from the DNS root `ns-root-o`, then from `reg-milxc` and finally from `target-dmz`
+* You can query the DNS entry `smtp.target.milxc` from `isp-a-hacker`. `isp-a-hacker` will ask the resolver at `isp-a-infra`, which will recursively resolve from the DNS root `ns-root-o`, then from `reg-milxc` and finally from `target-dmz`
-* You can send an email from `hacker@isp-a.milxc` (or another forged address...), using claws-mail on `hacker`, to `commercial@target.milxc`, which can be read using claws-mail on `target-commercial` (with X11 sessions in both containers)
+* You can send an email from `hacker@isp-a.milxc` (or another forged address...), using claws-mail on `isp-a-hacker`, to `commercial@target.milxc`, which can be read using claws-mail on `target-commercial` (with X11 sessions in both containers)

 The "IANA-type" numbering (AS numbers, IP space, TLDs) is described in [MI-IANA.txt](https://github.com/flesueur/mi-lxc/blob/master/MI-IANA.txt).
 There is currently no cryptography deployed anywhere (no HTTPS, no IMAPS, no DNSSEC, etc.).
 This will probably be added at some point but in the meantime, deploying this is part of the expected work from students.

 # How to use

-The `files` subdirectory contains files and scripts to provision the containers.
-The `mi-lxc.py` script generates and uses containers (as *root*, since it manipulates bridges and lxc commands, more on this [here](#what-is-done-with-root-permissions-)).
-The topology is defined in `setup.json` (not yet documented)

-Optionally, you can install `apt-cacher-ng` on your host (port 3142) to speed up the creation of the containers.
-This proxy is detected in [files/master/detect_proxy.sh](https://github.com/flesueur/mi-lxc/blob/master/files/master/detect_proxy.sh).

 ## Installation on Linux

-On Debian Strech, you need lxc (`apt-get install lxc`) and then to enable networking in the LXC configuration (`USE_LXC_BRIDGE="true"` in `/etc/default/lxc-net`).
+On Debian (Strech/Buster), you need lxc and python3-lxc (`apt-get install lxc python3-lxc`) and then to enable networking in the LXC configuration (`USE_LXC_BRIDGE="true"` in `/etc/default/lxc-net`).
 Finally, you need to restart LXC networking (`service lxc-net restart`).

 On Ubuntu Bionic (2018.04 LTS), you first need to enable the multiverse repository.
 Then you need to install lxc-utils and python3-lxc (`apt-get install lxc-utils python3-lxc`).
 You may need to restart lxc-net or apparmor.
 If you are using Ubuntu as a live CD, you need some mounted storage (4GB should be ok) and then to configure LXC to use this space : create the `/etc/lxc/lxc.conf` with the content `lxc.lxcpath=/mnt` (location where you mounted your storage)